-This happens more often than you think, where people set themselves extremely long term goals that can be very difficult for many people to stick too.
-This is purely because the more time it takes to achieve the goal the more time you have to quit before you achieve it.
+This happens more often than you think, where people set themselves extremely long-term goals that can be very difficult for many people to stick too.
+This is simply because the more time it takes to achieve the goal the more time you have to quit before you achieve it.

 For example; it appears easier to stop drinking carbonated drinks for 6 weeks than trying to stop for an entire year.